Dynamical convexity and elliptic periodic orbits for Reeb flows: Good toric contact manifolds

 \subsection{Cylindrical contact homology of good toric contact manifolds}

 In this section we provide the necessary information, taken from~\cite{AM} and needed for the proof of Theorem \ref{thm:convex}, on how to compute the cylindrical contact homology of a good toric contact manifold $(M,\xi)$.
-We will also show that $k_-$ is always finite in this context.
+We will also show that $k_-$ is always finite and can be used to provide a lower bound for the Robbin-Salamon index of the generic orbit of any periodic Reeb flow on $(M,\xi)$ that comes from an $S^1$-subaction of the toric $\T^{n+1}$-action.

 Let $(W,\omega,X)$ be the good toric symplectic cone associated with $(M,\xi)$ and $C\subset (\R^{n+1})^\ast$ its good moment cone defined by~(\ref{eq:cone}).
 Consider a toric Reeb vector field $R_\nu \in \Xx_X (W,\omega) \cong \Xx (M,\xi)$ determined by